The Lancet September 07, 2002

 Endpoint

-Key result: The early invasive strategy significantly reduced the primary endpoint compared to the conservative strategy, especially in high-risk subgroups.
+Key result: An early invasive strategy significantly reduced the primary composite endpoint (15.9% vs 19.4%), with the benefit primarily seen in patients with elevated troponin T levels.

 2005